interface-network/interface-network.com/content/_index.md

 +++

-title = "Interface.Network"
+title = "Home"

+sort_by = "weight"
+weight = 0

 +++

 **We envision a world where societies and communities have choice and control, through participation and dialogue to engage in the co-construction of responsible technologies.**

-Interface.Network is an action and research technology governance agency.
+Interface Network is an action and research technology governance agency.
 We foster collaboration and narrative building to overcome complex issues and power imbalances.
 We aim towards the co-creation of culturally sensitive and approachable networks, systems and processes.

 <script language="JavaScript"><!--